Itai-Nelken/box86-2deb-weekly-script/README.md

 ## Very imprortant notes:
 1) This script only works on **armhf** Linux Debian and Debian based OS's.
 2) it's **VERY IMPORTANT** to git clone and run the scripts from **there folder** in **~/Documents**!!
+3) the debs version will be a `0` followed by the git sha1 (commit "code") of the box86 version just built.<br>the `0` is neccessary for the deb to work properly because the version of a deb package has to start with a number.
-3) you will need to create a gpg key fir the repo signing to work correctly:
+4) you will need to create a gpg key fir the repo signing to work correctly:
 ```bash
 sudo apt install gnupg
 gpg --full-gen-key